 - In order to receive the assistance, the parents must provide the following documentation:

 - In cases of mental illness - A recommendation from a psychologist or psychiatrist confirming a required recovery period and recommending that the child stay at home during this period.
-The director of the child's educational framework must then submit a request to the district director to approve the child's absence from school for a period of up to 6 months.

 - Medical documentation detailing the illness.